 A copy of the letter of reduced appointment shall be forwarded to the Association.

-29.09 The reduced appointment shall not take effect until and unless the Member indicates in writing to the President his/her acceptance of the reduced appointment and all its terms and conditions as specified in the letter of reduced appointment.
+29.09 The reduced appointment shall not take effect until the Member indicates in writing to the President his/her acceptance of the reduced appointment and all its terms and conditions as specified in the letter of reduced appointment.
 Within ten (10) working days of receipt of the letter of reduced appointment from the President, the Member shall inform the President and the Association in writing of his/her decision to accept or reject the reduced appointment.

 29.10 A Member on a reduced appointment may not, prior to the end of the duration of the reduced appointment, return to his/her former full-time appointment or change the percentage of workload without the approval of the President.